ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 #.
 The removal process starts if:

-  * The Committee decided that the severity of the violation excludes a possibility of further membership.
+  * The Committee decided that the severity of the violation excludes the possibility of further membership.

   * The person does not respond to the proposal.

   * The person explicitly rejects the proposal.

-In case of starting the removal process, the topic's description in the reason's part changes correspondingly.
+In the case of starting the removal process, the topic's description in the reason's part changes correspondingly.

 .. _chairperson: